totovr/Processing/README.md

     ellipse(mouseX, mouseY, 80, 80); //If we pressed the mouse a Ellipse will be draw }
 ```
-This is one simple example draw a Ellipse in the sketch window.
+This is one simple example of how to draw a Ellipse in the sketch window.

 ## Also you can use the next IDE to build programs: